mydatahack/sakura-translation-php-website-example/README.md

 # PHP Website Example - Sakura Translation
 *Fake Translation Service Website with PHP, vanilla JavaScript, CSS and HTML with Oracle Database*

 A classic desktop PHP website without using any framework.
-No React or Angular, not even JQuery.
+No framework like React or Angular, not even JQuery.
 No bootstrap.
-Just plain CSS.
-It will run in any Apache server with PHP and connection to Oracle database.
+Just plain Javascript, CSS and good ol' PHP!
+Instead of using the usual MySQL as a backend database, it is using Oracle database.

 Run allSQL to create tables and insert data.